frycast/danielvfryer/content/authors/admin/_index.md

 I'm always open to learning, teaching and working together on new ideas.
 I can also mention things to the SSA Vic council if you have any questions or desires to pass on.

-#Feel free to hit the connect button or message me to get in touch.
-I'm #always open to learning, teaching and working together on new ideas.
-I #can also mention things to the SSA Vic council if you have any questions #or desires to pass on.

-#I'm Daniel Fryer.
-#I'm a PhD candidate in statistics at The University of Queensland.
-#I'm also a sessional lecturer at La Trobe University, Melbourne, and the #Young Statisticians' Representative at the Victorian Branch of the #Statistical Society of Australia (SSA Vic).
-#
-#My main research interests involve using probability theory to gain #interpretable, qualitative and causal insights in statistics, machine #learning and AI, in the presence of complex, nonlinear and noisy data.